PotencialGibsa/B0_in_Dstr_Dstr/README.md

-# B0_in_Dstr_Dstr [04.09.2022]
+# B0s_in_Dstr_Dstr [04.09.2022]
-The Search of the B0 decay in the Dstr and anti Dstr.
+The Search of the B0s decay in the Dstr and anti Dstr.
 The repository contains the Xb_frame file, the MySelector file and the code for creating graphics.

 ## The data used:
-The whole BParking dataset.
+The whole ParkingBPH dataset.

 ## The files